Skip to main content

 When seeking an accommodation in a wellness program, the medical information provided must move beyond a simple statement of a condition.
 It needs to articulate the functional implications of your health status, particularly when dealing with the nuanced effects of hormonal imbalances or therapies.

 The documentation should serve as a clinical narrative, explaining how your physiology interacts with the program’s requirements.
-This is especially true for individuals on (HRT) or other endocrine-support protocols, where the treatment itself can necessitate specific lifestyle adjustments.
+This is especially true for individuals on hormone replacement therapy (HRT) or other endocrine-support protocols, where the treatment itself can necessitate specific lifestyle adjustments.
 The information provided must be detailed enough to justify the need for an accommodation, yet concise enough to be easily understood by a non-medical administrator.

 It is the evidence that demonstrates your need for a reasonable accommodation, a modification to the program that allows you to participate fully and safely.
 This could involve anything from adjusted biometric screening targets to flexibility in program deadlines to accommodate medical appointments.